u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/routes/concepts/stock_warehouses.rst

 bigger companies might need to keep stock in, or sell from, multiple warehouses in multiple locations.

-In Odoo, sometimes products included in a single sales order might take stock from two (or more) warehouses.
-In Odoo, pulling products from multiple warehouses to satisfy sales demands can be done by using *virtual locations*.
+In Thrive Bureau ERP, sometimes products included in a single sales order might take stock from two (or more) warehouses.
+In Thrive Bureau ERP, pulling products from multiple warehouses to satisfy sales demands can be donef by using *virtual locations*.

 .. note::